shuowang26/shuowang26.github.io/_pages/vacancies.md

 We're always looking for talented and passionate individuals to join our research group.
 We are well-equipped with substantial **AI computing resources** and access to **unique datasets**, providing an ideal environment for cutting-edge research.
 Here are some current opportunities:

+### Postdoctoral Positions (Fudan University)

+We are seeking talented Postdoctoral Fellows to contribute to our exciting research program focused on multi-modal foundation models for specific diseases.
+Working in collaboration with [affiliated hospitals](https://shmc.fudan.edu.cn/eng/2094/list.htm), you'll have access to unique datasets and state-of-the-art resources.
+We offer competitive salaries, a supportive research environment, and close mentorship.
+Please contact me with your CV to learn more.

+---

 ### PhD Positions (Fudan University)

 We typically have 1-2 PhD (Biomedical Engineering) openings annually within the [Digital Medical Research Center](https://miccai.fudan.edu.cn/main.htm), School of Basic Medical Sciences.
 If you are interested in pursuing your PhD with us in this dynamic environment, please email your CV and a concise description of your proposed research plan.